 - There is thin line between eager and being too eager.
 You do not want to annoy the employer by constantly contacting them and not giving them a chance to contact you back.
 You never know what is happening in their office at that time.

-After you've been extended a job offer, a negotiation about salary and benefits is typical.
+After you have been extended a job offer, a negotiation about salary and benefits is typical.
 A negotiation is a series of communications (either oral or in writing) that reach a conclusion between the new employee and hiring company.
 Successful negotiating is planned and requires strategy, presentation and patience.
 You have many tools available to find different salary ranges.
 You need to utilize these tools prior to interviewing or negotiating.